hainest/jeans-disk/README.md

 - Only works under Python3
 - Only works with Gadget HDF5 files
 - ChaNGa has no support for stellar winds
-- BH physics not converted
+- Blackhole physics is not converted (ChaNGa does not support BHs)
 - Only basic cosmological parameters are converted